-- 1 The tool uses rapid traverse to move to Q260 CLEARANCE HEIGHT.
-The control takes this information from Cycle 271 OCM CONTOUR DATA or the 12xx standard geometric elements - 2 The tool then moves to the starting point.
-This point is determined automatically based on the programmed contour. - 3 In the next step, the tool moves at FMAX to set-up clearance Q200 - 4 Then, the tool plunges vertically to Q353 DEPTH OF TOOL TIP - 5 The tool approaches the contour in a tangential or vertical movement (depending on the available space).
-For machining the chamfer, the tool uses the milling feed rate Q207 - 6 Then, the tool is retracted from the contour in a tangential or vertical movement (depending on the available space). - 7 If there are several contours, the control positions the tool at clearance height after each contour and then moves it to the next starting point.
-Steps 3 to 6 are repeated until the programmed contour is completely chamfered - 8 At the end of machining, the tool is retracted along the tool axis and moves to Q260 CLEARANCE HEIGHT
+- 2~ In the next step, the tool moves at $\ensuremath{\mathsf{FMAX}}$ to set-up clearance $\ensuremath{\mathsf{Q200}}$ - 3 Then, the tool plunges vertically to Q353 DEPTH OF TOOL TIP - 4 The tool approaches the contour in a tangential or vertical movement (depending on the available space).
+For machining the chamfer, the tool uses the milling feed rate Q207 - 5 Then, the tool is retracted from the contour in a tangential or vertical movement (depending on the available space). - 6 If there are several contours, the control positions the tool at clearance height after each contour and then moves it to the next starting point.
+Steps 3 to 6 are repeated until the programmed contour is completely chamfered - 7 Finally, the tool moves to Q200 SET-UP CLEARANCE at Q253 F PRE-POSITIONING and then to Q260 CLEARANCE HEIGHT at FMAX

 - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The control automatically calculates the starting point for chamfering.
-The starting point depends on the available space. - Measure the length of the tool up to the theoretical tool tip. - The control monitors the tool radius.
-Adjacent walls machined with Cycle 271 OCM CONTOUR DATA or with the 12xx figure cycles will remain intact. - Remember that the control does not monitor the theoretical tool tip for collision.
-In Simulation operating mode, the control always uses the theoretical tool tip for the simulation.
-This can result, for example for tools without an actual tool tip, in simulated contour damages while the NC program is actually error-free. - Keep in mind that the effective tool radius must be smaller or equal to the radius of the rough-out tool.
+The starting point depends on the available space. - The control monitors the tool radius.
+Adjacent walls machined with Cycle 271 OCM CONTOUR DATA or with the 12xx figure cycles will remain intact. - The cycle monitors for damage to the contour floor from the tool tip.
+This tool tip results from the radius R, the radius of the tool tip R_TIP, and the point angle T-ANGLE. - Keep in mind that the active tool radius of the chamfering tool must be smaller than or equal to the radius of the rough-out tool.
 Otherwise, the control might not be able to completely chamfer all edges.
 The effective tool radius is the radius of the cutting length of the tool.
-The effective tool radius is calculated from Q353 DEPTH OF TOOL TIP and T-ANGLE.
+This tool radius results from T-ANGLE and R_TIP from the tool table. - The cycle considers the miscellaneous functions M109 and M110.
+During the inside and outside machining of circular arcs the control keeps the feed rate constant at the cutting edge for inside and outside radii.